bianca9901/hangman/README.md

 * [Heroku](https://id.heroku.com/login) was used to deploy my project.
 * [This](https://www.youtube.com/watch?v=u51Zjlnui4Y) video helped me learn how to reset the previously used color to default so that I could always start with a clean slate.
 * [This](https://www.csestack.org/clear-python-interpreter-console/) article together with the inspiration from my mentor teached me how to clear terminals.
-* [Simple menus in python](https://www.youtube.com/watch?v=Zpa-rc9e388) video together with the tips from my mentor teached me how to create menus.
+* [This](https://www.youtube.com/watch?v=Zpa-rc9e388) video together with the tips from my mentor teached me how to create menus.
 * [This](https://www.youtube.com/watch?v=cJJTnI22IF8) video gave me the idea to make the hangman game.
 * [This](https://www.youtube.com/watch?v=tMJbCWHAWQ4) video was great for inspiration and planning the structure of the game.
 * [These](https://github.com/kying18/hangman/blob/master/hangman_visual.py) figures of the hangman stages inspired me to make my own figures to implement to my game.